Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 Smoke alarm and battery replacement

-Every year change the replaceable batteries in your smoke alarms including replaceable back-up batteries used in mains powered smoke alarms.
+Change the batteries in your smoke alarms every year - this includes replaceable backup batteries used in mains-powered smoke alarms.

 The best time to change your replaceable batteries is at the end of daylight saving, before the winter season.

-Don't wait until the smoke alarm sounds its low battery warning.
+Don't wait until the smoke alarm sounds a low battery warning.

 Smoke alarm testing